 One of Seoul’s most famous night markets, Myeongdong Night Market is in a league of its own when carving out your evening plans.
-It’s not as traditional as places like Dongdaemun Market or Namdaemun Market, but certainly dominates discussions of things to see & do in Seoul with the same vigour.
+It’s not as traditional as places like Dongdaemun Market or Namdaemun Market but dominates discussions of things to see & do in Seoul with the same vigour.

 Noryangjin Fish Market